This article looks at the best places to visit in South America!

 Buenos Aires, Argentina

-The capital city of Argentina is also the country’s largest city, with millions of people visiting every year, many of which that visit to learn how to dance tango or to compete.
+The capital city of Argentina is also the country’s largest city, with millions of people visiting every year, many of which visit to learn how to dance tango or to compete.

 Incredible gastronomy is what BA is all about, with the world’s best in steak and wine combinations.